CHAPTER FOUR: RETURN

 The two of them had been standing outside the Exarch in the landing bay on Haseon.
 The Tribunal had just ended, but he was to leave immediately.
 He was not to contact the members of his old command.
 No friends would see him off.
 He was to simply go immediately to the ass end of nowhere, or as the humans called it, Earth.

 He could not help but feel this was as bad or worse than exile.
-For if he had been exiled, he could have headed out to one of the fronts against the Khul and continued to fight.
-But no, he was to go to Earth and sit there, doing nothing of any use, while his former command, his friends, his family continued the fight.
+For if he had been exiled, he could have headed out to one of the fronts against the Khul and continue to fight.
+But no, he was to go to Earth and sit there, doing nothing of any use, while his former command, his friends, and his family continued the fight.

 His father crossed his arms at the wrists behind his back.
-He showed no frustration with Khoth--he was a master of Xi and Xa being in perfect agreement--but answered simply, “Khoth, this is the ruling.
+He showed no frustration with Khoth–he was a master of Xi and Xa being in perfect agreement–but answered simply, “Khoth, this is the ruling.
 You are to go to Earth.
 It is a punishment.
 Not a strategic maneuver.”

 “But can we risk not being strategic about everything, even punishments, considering the Khul’s renewed strength?”
 Khoth’s hands curled into those traitorous fists as frustration and despair filled him.
 He was unable to release them as he said, “I can be of use.
 Not only in battle, but if you put me where my punishment will be seen by many it will have more effect.
-We have but a handful of operatives on Earth, working with the… the humans, who care nothing for our rules.
+We have but a handful of operatives on Earth, working with the humans, who care nothing for our rules.
 Sending me there will not help the whole as much as sending me to one of the systems where the Khul are active.”

 “While I agree with you that punishment should not only be to punish the one that is guilty, but to edify or serve as an example for others…” His father’s voice died off and the older man sighed.
 “This is what your mother decided.
 That is enough of a reason, is it not?
-Or do you think to argue with her?”
+Or do you want to argue with her?”

 “She has sent me to the one place where I cannot help!”
 Khoth’s voice rose and he quickly swallowed back any more traitorous angry words that might slip out.
 His fingernails dug into the palms of his hands.
 His selchilite clacked angrily.